jessepav/lacygoill-wiki-backup/awk/awk.md

     file~
     2~

-### What's the pro/con of each syntax?

-Pro: the shell script doesn't require for you to remember the `-f` option.
+### Which version should I choose?

+Use an awk script.

+It's better than `$ awk -f`, because  you don't have to remember the `-f` option every time you need to run your script.

+It's better than a shell script, because with the latter, all the code is inside a string, which prevents the awk code from being correctly syntax highlighted.

-Con: you can't include a comment containing a single quote inside the shell script
+Besides, in  a shell  script, you  can't include a  comment containing  a single
+quote:

     awk '
     BEGIN {